risingwavelabs/risingwave-docs/docs/Get-Started.md

 ### Install and run from a Docker image (Linux & macOS)

 You can install and run RisingWave from a Docker image on x86_64 systems.
-Images for ARM64 systems (including macOS devices with Apple M1 chips) might be available for testing purpose, but it is not guaranteed.
+Images for ARM64 systems (including macOS devices with an Apple M1 chip) might be available for testing purpose, but it is not guaranteed.

-Ensure you have Docker Desktop installed on your machine.
-For installation instructions, see [Get Docker](https://docs.docker.com/get-docker/).
+As prerequisites, you need to install [Docker Desktop](https://docs.docker.com/get-docker/) in your environment.

 Start RisingWave in single-binary playground mode: